 Different information must be checked and retained on file depending on the category of staff/individual and their date of appointment.
-A summary of the required checks are set out in grids for each category of staff at Appendix B7.
+A summary of the required checks is set out in grids for each category at Appendix B7.

 Further information on the above checks: